Local Real Ale Guide

 - Smugglers moc.liamg@srelggumstjj(01304) 853404 High Street St. Margarets-at-Cliffe CT15 6AU

 - Black Pig

 This charming 16th-century timbered-framed and white-walled country pub is situated in Barnsole, on the outskirts of Staple.

 Inside the rambling nature of the pub offers a variety of places to sit and have a drink or a meal.
 From the hop-festooned main bar to the light and airy restaurant or the private dining room, capable of seating around 10 people.
-There's also a large function room which can be booked for special occasions.

 A varied menu of home-made food, using locally sourced ingredients is available along with a Specials menu and selection of pies.

 Occasional events include live music and a pubs quiz.